 For example, in the dog experiment example, you would need to control how hungry the dogs are at the start of the experiment, the type of food you are feeding them, and whether the food was a type that they liked.
 Why?
 If you did not, then other explanations could be given for differences you observe in how much they eat.
 For instance, maybe the little dog eats more because it is hungrier that day, maybe the big dog does not like the dog food offered, or maybe all dogs will eat more wet dog food than dry dog food.
 So, you should keep all the other variables the same (you control them) so that you can see only the effect of the one variable (the independent variable) that you are trying to test.
-Similar to our example, most experiments have more than one controlled variables.
-Some people refer to controlled variables as "constant variables."
+Similar to our example, most experiments have more than one controlled variables."